 Having Trouble with AirDrop on Your Mac?

 In this step, we perform the reverse – i.e., send a file from the Mac to the iPad.
 Just choose an item to share and drag it onto the AirDrop window in Finder, click the Share button in the app window, or Control-click the file in the Finder, then choose Share from the shortcut menu.

-In this example, I preview a screenshot, selected the Share button and clicked on AirDrop.
+- In this example, I previewed a screenshot, selected the Share button and clicked on AirDrop.

-Nearby devices are shown in the popup as shown below – just choose the Apple ID, recipient’s name, or device you want to share with:
+- Nearby devices are shown in the popup as shown below – just choose the Apple ID, recipient’s name, or device you want to share with:

-Note: that if you’re not signed into the same iCloud account on both devices, you’ll see a popup on your iOS device like this:
+- Note: that if you’re not signed in to the same iCloud account on both devices, you see a popup on your iDevice like this:

-Lastly, when the file transfer is in progress, the iOS device indicates progress as follows:
+- Lastly, when the file transfer is in progress, the iDevice indicates progress as follows: